-An expansive, thrilling, wholly engrossing look at the female characters in Shakespeare’s plays, Women of Will: The Complete Journey is a triumph of theatre.
+In total, Women of Will: The Complete Journey is a triumph of theatre and an expansive, thrilling, wholly engrossing look at the female characters in Shakespeare’s plays.
 At two hours apiece, each part stands on its own, and together you will understand more about Shakespeare than you ever thought possible.
 Patrons should feel free to mix and match the parts (see Part One, then skip ahead to Part Three), or all five parts for a unique marathon that will leave you feeling stunned, enlightened, and wonderfully alive.

 PART ONE: The Warrior Women, from Violence to Negotiation